amiaopensource/av-python-carpentry/_episodes/09-makingdecisions.md

 teaching: 15
 exercises: 15
 questions:
-- "How can I use Python to losslessly compress files?
+- "How can I use Python to losslessly compress files?"
 - "How can I use Python to move files by codec?"
 objectives:
 - "Use conditionals to perform different actions"